Goetsit/D-D-DR/README.md

-<b> Module 1: Communication and Documentation is key! </b>
+<b> Module 1 (optional): Communication and Documentation is key! </b>

 -----

 <b> DRM Notes: </b>

-This is jsut a tiny little run through to get people going.
+This is just a tiny little run through to get people going.

 We are looking to establish the expectation that people know where their business continuty plan is, there should be several copies available.